wmodes/blackrockstation/README.md

 - set off
 - set on
 - set train *direction* *type* *year*
 - request status
 - request log [num_events]
 - request report

+## Announce Controller

+The announce controller handles announcements.
+It needs to be given scheduled events from the scheduler controller describing which announcement to play.
+Additional considerations are:

+- Has to send line audio to a small amp and out to the speaker horns inside and outside the station.
+- Must be coordinated with scheduled trains
+- It will not be interrupted by time-slips (or will it?)

+### Commands

+Here are the commands the trainaudio controller responds to:

+- set off
+- set on
+- set glitch
+- set announce *id* *year*
+- request status
+- request log [num_events]
+- request report